Skip to content

 Case study

 A pilot test will be conducted at the Sainte-Marthe Experimental Watershed, a research facility operated by ÉTS and CentrEau.
-It will consist of a trench filled with gabions and equipped with instruments to monitor changes in water volume and quality in real time.
+It will consist of a trench filled with gabions, equipped with instruments to monitor changes in water volume and quality in real time.
 The initial recharge will use only rainwater collected from buildings, ensuring adequate quality of the infiltrated water.
-Phase 2 will integrate other sites and analyze the possibility of infiltrating water of different qualities in partnership with the MELCCFP and researchers specializing in metal mobility and contaminant treatment.
-Ultimately, the solution can be replicated and adapted to other sites with different hydrogeological contexts.
+Phase 2 will incorporate other sites and analyze the possibility of infiltrating water of different qualities in partnership with the MELCCFP and researchers specializing in metal mobility and contaminant treatment.
+Ultimately, the solution can be replicated and adapted to other sites with different hydrogeological conditions.

 Don’t just coexist with climate change.